MathewT/aws-certified-solutions-architect-associate-2020/S3/README.md

 ### S3 IA (Infrequently Accessed)
+> S3 Standard-IA is for data that is accessed less frequently, but requires rapid access when needed.
+S3 Standard-IA offers the high durability, high throughput, and low latency of S3 Standard, with a low per GB storage price and per GB retrieval fee.
+This combination of low cost and high performance make S3 Standard-IA ideal for long-term storage, backups, and as a data store for disaster recovery files.
+S3 Storage Classes can be configured at the object level and a single bucket can contain objects stored across S3 Standard, S3 Intelligent-Tiering, S3 Standard-IA, and S3 One Zone-IA.
+You can also use S3 Lifecycle policies to automatically transition objects between storage classes without any application changes.

+**Key Features:**
 * Fast retrieval
 * **Minimum object size is 128KB**
 * **Miniumum storage duration is 30 days**